dahlend/CompressedSensing.jl/README.md

 ######IRLS(MeasurementMatrix,Measurement;x...)
 This function reconstructs a signal using Lp minimization, where 0 < p < =1 It accepts these options:
 - *verbose = false* - Print iteration and convergence information
 - *maxiter = 1000* - The maximum number of iterations before giving up.
 - *p = .5* - The p in Lp
-	- *theshold = 1e-5* - Threshold for convergence, the smaller the number the more the algorithm converges.
+- *theshold = 1e-5* - Threshold for convergence, the smaller the number the more the algorithm onverges.
 - *eps=x- >1/x^3* - A function that converges to 0 as x->Inf.
 The faster eps approaches 0 the faster the algorithm converges, however it also becomes more likely to fail.
 1/x^3 seems to be something of a conservative setting, resulting in good convergence at the cost of taking slightly more time to run.

 ##Examples